imkaiwhyask/imkaiwhyask/README.md

 ## 🧠 About Me

 I wear two hats — I design and build frontend interfaces, and I also manage the systems that run underneath them.
-As a **Systems Engineer**, I handle Active Directory, VMware infrastructure, FortiGate networking, and server environments.
+As a **Systems Engineer**, I handle Active Directory, VMware vSphere infrastructure, FortiGate networking, and a full server environment including SIEM, identity sync, and storage.
 As a **Front-End Developer**, I focus on clean UI, interactive web apps, and gradually moving toward full-stack and DevOps territory.

 ---